-Paul is not saying self sacrifice (benevolence and martyrdom) is a fruitless deed.
-He is saying self sacrifice is useless if not driven by love.
-The New English Translation use two key words in its translation of this verse which makes the text much understandable.
+Paul is not saying self-sacrifice (benevolence and martyrdom) is a fruitless deed.
+He is saying self-sacrifice is useless if not driven by love.
+The New English Translation uses two keywords in its translation of this verse which makes the text much more understandable.

 “If I give away everything I own, and if I give over my body in order to boast, but do not have love, I receive no benefit.”

-The phrase “in order to boast” imply self sacrifice motivated by reasons other than love.
-For instance a businessman can spend a fortune on charitable projects not because he cares for the underprivileged but to be relieved from taxes.
-A religious fanatic may blowup himself in the name of martyrdom definitely not because of love but to promote a selfish cause.
+The phrase “in order to boast” implies self-sacrifice motivated by reasons other than love.
+For instance, a businessman can spend a fortune on charitable projects not because he cares for the underprivileged but to be relieved from taxes.
+A religious fanatic may blow up himself in the name of martyrdom definitely not because of love but to promote a selfish cause.

 We can’t inherit eternal life unless our devotion to God is backed by brotherly love because love is the outer manifestation of inner righteousness, (1 Corinthians 16:1).

-3. Love is the most noble of sacrifices we can offer
+3. Love is the noblest of sacrifices we can offer

 Read 1 Corinthians 13:4-7